architecture-building-systems/CityEnergyAnalyst/euler/README.md

 These are the steps to be performed for running the demand sensitivity analysis:

-- create a set of "samples", i. e. a set of parameter configurations that are to be simulated
+- create a set of "samples" in the samples folder, i. e. a set of parameter configurations that are to be simulated
-- run a demand simulation for each sample and store the output to the samples folder (see below)
+- run a demand simulation for each sample and store the output to the samples folder
-  - copy reference case folder to simulation reference case folder
+  - copy the reference case folder to the simulation folder
   - apply sample parameters to the reference case
-- merge output data back to a single dataset
+- merge the output data back to a single dataset
-- run analysis on the output data
+- run analysis on the output data, generating the output file "analysis.xls" in the samples folder

 ## File locations

 The bash scripts make some assumptions on the installation of the CEA:

 - the CEAforArcGIS repository is cloned to `$HOME/CEAforArcGIS`
+- the default reference case is found in `$HOME/cea-reference-case/reference-case-open/baseline`
+  - note: since git-lfs is not installed on Euler, you will need to manually copy the radiation files to the cluster (`radiation.csv`, `properties_surfaces.csv`)

 The Euler cluster has [different filesystems](https://scicomp.ethz.ch/wiki/Data_management) for different purposes.